-DIY SPRING PAPER FLOWER WREATH.in craft, diy, paper crafts
+DIY SPRING PAPER FLOWER WREATH.in craft, diy, easter, paper crafts

 Spring is just around the corner or at least I hope it is.
 I'm more than ready for the warmer weather and bright spring colours.
 The weather here is still a little hit and miss, one minute the skies are bright and blue and the next it's grey and gloomy.
 Today I'm going to show you how to brighten up those last remaining gloomy days by creating this diy spring paper flower wreath.